shaohsuanhung/STORM-PSR/temporal_stream/visualize_embedding/README.md

 ```

 ## Usage
+The `visualized_embedding.ipynb` help user to visualize the embedding in a interactive way.
 The `visualized_utils.py` can be used to visualized the embedding by dimension reduction.
-We implement visualization in the t-SNE and UMAP.
-The `visualized_embedding.ipynb` help user to visualize the embedding in a more interactive way.
+We implement visualization on top of the [sklearn t-SNE](https://scikit-learn.org/0.16/modules/generated/sklearn.manifold.TSNE.html) and [UMAP](https://umap-learn.readthedocs.io/en/latest/) package for assembly state recongition application.

 ## How to structure folders/embedding files for visualization?
 We build 3 different load embedding functions since there are different ways that people store embeddings.